Ottoman wars in Europe: 18th century

-The second Russo-Turkish War took place 1710–1711 near Prut.
-It was instigated by Charles XII of Sweden after the defeat at the Battle of Poltava, in order to tie down Russia with the Ottoman Empire and gain some breathing space in the increasingly unsuccessful Great Northern War.
-The Russians were severely beaten but not annihilated, and after the Treaty of Prut was signed the Ottoman Empire disengaged, allowing Russia to refocus its energies on the defeat of Sweden.
+The Fourth Russo-Turkish War took place in 1710–1711 in the basin of the Pruth river, as part of the Great Northern War.
+It was instigated by Charles XII of Sweden after the defeat at the Battle of Poltava, in order to tie down Russia with the Ottoman Empire and gain some breathing space in the increasingly unsuccessful campaign.
+The Russians were severely beaten but not annihilated, and after the Treaty of the Pruth was signed, the Ottoman Empire disengaged, allowing Russia to refocus its energies on the defeat of Sweden.

 The Ottoman–Venetian War started in 1714.
 It overlapped with the Austro-Turkish War (1716–1718), in which Austria conquered the remaining areas of the former Hungarian Kingdom, ending with the Treaty of Passarowitz in 1718.

 A war erupted again with Russia in 1735 and Austria in 1737.
 It lasted until 1739 when the Treaty of Belgrade was signed with Austria and the Treaty of Niš with Russia.

-The fourth Russo-Turkish War started in 1768 and ended in 1774 with the Treaty of Küçük Kaynarca.
+The Sixth Russo-Turkish War started in 1768 and ended in 1774 with the Treaty of Küçük Kaynarca.
+As a result of this treaty, the Crimean Khanate became a Russian client state.

 Another war with Russia started in 1787 and a concurrent war with Austria followed in 1788; the Austrian war ended with the 1791 Treaty of Sistova, and the Russian war ended with the 1792 Treaty of Jassy.

 An invasion of Egypt and Syria by Napoleon I of France took place in 1798–99, but ended due to British intervention.

 Napoleon's capture of Malta on his way to Egypt resulted in the unusual alliance of Russia and the Ottomans resulting in a joint naval expedition to the Ionian Islands.
 Their successful capture of these islands led to the setting up of the Septinsular Republic.

 19th century

-The First Serbian Uprising took place in 1804, followed by the Second Serbian Uprising in 1815; Serbia was fully liberated by 1867.
-Officially recognized independence followed in 1878.
+The First Serbian Uprising took place in 1804, followed by the Second Serbian Uprising in 1815.
+The result of this successful Serbian Revolution was the establishment of a semi-independent Principality of Serbia, and its acknowledgment by the Ottoman Empire (although de jure independent in domestic matters, the principality had to pay a yearly tax to the Porte and accept the permanent presence of the Ottoman army on its soil).

-The sixth Russo-Turkish War began in 1806 and ended in May 1812, just 13 days before Napoleon's invasion of Russia.
+The Eighth Russo-Turkish War began in 1806 and ended in May 1812, just 13 days before Napoleon's invasion of Russia.

 The Moldavian–Wallachian (Romanian) Uprising (starting simultaneously with the Greek Revolution).

-The Greek War of Independence, taking place from 1821 to 1832, in which the Great Powers intervened from 1827, including Russia (seventh Russo-Turkish war, 1828–1829), achieved independence for Greece; the Treaty of Adrianople ended the war.
+The Greek War of Independence started in 1821.
+The Great Powers intervened from 1827 in support of the revolutionaries, including Russia (Ninth Russo-Turkish War).
+The Treaty of Adrianople ended the war in 1829, and forced the Ottomans to accept Greek independence (as the new Kingdom of Greece), more autonomy for Serbia and the Russian occupation of the Romanian principalities.

 Ottoman decline (1828–1908)

 The decline of the Ottoman Empire included the following conflicts.

-Albanian rebellions 1820–1822, 1830–1835, 1847.
+Albanian rebellions 1820–1822, 1830–1839, 1843, 1845, 1847.

 Bosnian rebellions 1831–1836, 1836–1837, 1841.